 So, it needs to be pumped up.
 Temperature changes may be why the TPMS warning light comes on and off.
 So, you should check out these measures.

-To find the recommended tire pressure for the Tesla Model 3, we need to know where.
+We need to know where to find the recommended tire pressure for the Tesla Model 3.

-If you want to know how much air to put in your Tesla Model 3’s tires, you can find it on a tire placard next to the driver’s door, on the fuel door, or in the owner’s manual.
+If you want to know how much air to put in your Tesla Model 3 tires, you can find it on a tire placard next to the driver’s door, fuel door, or the owner’s manual.

 Tire Care and Maintenance

-It’s on this pillar, so it’s easy to see, an icon that tells you something.
-If your Model 3 has wheels or tires from Tesla that aren’t on the car, some of the information may differ from what’s on the care labels.
+It’s on this pillar, so it’s easy to see an icon that tells you something.
+If your Model 3 has wheels or tires from Tesla that aren’t on the car, some of the information may differ from what’s on the car labels.
 See Wheels and Tires for extra wheels and tires.
-It tells you if one or more of your tires are under-or over-inflated by shining a light on the touchscreen.
+Shining a light on the touchscreen tells you if one or more of your tires are under or over-inflated.

-You don’t see the light go out right away when you change the pressure in your tires.
+You don’t see the light go out immediately when you change the pressure in your tires.

-As soon as you start up your car with Model 3, you could find a problem with the TPMS.
-The indicator light stays on for one minute when you start the vehicle—touch Controls Service on the touchscreen to show tire pressures.
+As soon as you start your car with Model 3, you could find a problem with the TPMS.
+When you start the vehicle, the indicator light stays on for one minute—touch Controls Service on the touchscreen to show tire pressures.

 Check your pressure as much as you can

-An icon that tells you something, in cold weather, the pressure on your car’s tires will drop.
-You can protect your tires from potholes if you have the proper tire pressure.
+An icon that tells you something, the pressure on your car’s tires will drop in cold weather.
+You can protect your tires from potholes with the proper tire pressure.
 This makes your car go farther when it’s entirely Ok with tire pressures.

-If you want a smooth ride, you should keep the tire pressure between 42 and 45 psi for your Tesla Model 3; if you can’t find it on your door frame, you’ll find it in your owner’s manual.
-So if it’s missing, you’ll be able to find it in your user manual.
+If you want a smooth ride, keep the tire pressure between 42 and 45 psi for your Tesla Model 3; if you can’t find it on your door frame, you’ll find it in your owner’s manual.
+So if it’s missing, you can find it in your user manual.

 We last checked it at 37 or 38 psi if you want to be sure.
-Model three is rated at 41 or 42 psi, but don’t quote me on that.
-As you can see, the tires are low on air and need to be cleaned with AD.
-If you put nitrogen in these tires, they won’t fluctuate as much as they would with regular air, so I think that’s the best option.
+Model three is rated at 41 or 42 psi, but don’t quote me.
+As you can see, the tires are low on air and must be cleaned with AD.
+If you put nitrogen in these tires, they won’t fluctuate as much as regular air, so I think that’s the best option.

 I am an Automotive specialist.
 I graduated from Michigan with Bachelor in Automotive Engineering and Management.
 Also, I hold degrees in Electrical and Automation Engineering (BEng), Automatic and Industrial Electronic Engineering, and Automotive Technology.
 I have worked at General Motors Company for over five years as the Marketing Operations Production Coordinator.
 Now, I own my garage in Miami, Florida.
 I love cars and love to share everything about them with my readers.
 I am the founder of the Automotiveex blog, where I share everything about automotive, like car news, car mechanical issues, and anything else that comes up in my blog posts.